City crews plow and treat more than 1,000 lane miles of streets and cul-de-sacs in Lee's Summit

 Level 1: pre-treatment

-Level 3: one to six inches; 32.5 hours and six to ten inches; 40 hours
+Level 3: one to six inches - plow and treat within 32.5 hours*; and six to ten inches - plow and treat within 40 hours

-Level 4: more than ten inches; 48 hours
+Level 4: more than ten inches - plow and treat within 48 hours

 Primary and secondary roads are the main priority when the snowfall begins.
 Residential streets are plowed last.

-- Primary: major four-lane or high volume two-lane streets
+- Primary: major multi-lane or high volume two-lane streets

 - Secondary: minor thoroughfares